Statement of Intent

 System Lead: The Treasury

-The Statement of Intent (SOI) sets out how a Crown entity intends to create increasing value for its customers and New Zealanders over the medium to long term.
-It provides the Crown entity’s board with a mechanism for publicly setting out the entity’s strategic objectives and how it will achieve these
+The Statement of Intent (SOI) provides the Crown entity’s Board with a mechanism for publicly setting out the Crown entity’s strategic objectives over the medium-term, and how it will manage its functions and operations to achieve or contribute to these objectives.
+The SOI promotes the accountability of a Crown entity by:

 Requirements and expectations